North Georgia Waterfalls: A Complete List

 Photo Credit: Alan Cressler via Flickr CC2.0

 Nottely Falls is perhaps one of the most unique waterfalls in the south.
 Tall and shallow, this stately waterfall definitely makes a strong impression.
-Unlike many other mountain waterfalls that cascade purposefully over thick, jutted rocks, Nottely Falls has a shallow flow that comes down a near-perfect 90-degree angle.
+Unlike many other mountain waterfalls that cascade over thick, jutting rocks, Nottely Falls has a shallow flow that comes down at a near-perfect 90-degree angle.

 Helton Creek Falls